Exercise Guide

 Few dogs naturally walk at a pace that gets their heart rate up enough for effective weight loss.
 Walking for weight loss is very different from a casual stroll.
 Start by moving briskly on the “out” leg of your walk, then let your dog slow down and sniff on the way back.

-If you begin slowly and let your dog sniff everything at first, it can be hard to get them to pick up the pace later.
+If you begin slowly and let your dog sniff everything at first, it can be hard to get them to resume focus and pick up the pace later.

 • Walk briskly enough that you break a light sweat and feel slightly winded.